FunTimeCoding/python-skeleton/README.md

 ## Skeleton details

-* The `tests` directory is not called `test` because that package already exists.
+* The `tests` directory is not called `test` because there is a package with that name.
-* Dashes in the project name become underscores in Python.
+* Dashes in project names become underscores in Python.